History of APA Citation Style

 History of APA Format

 Let’s begin with the history of APA reference style.
 Unlike the MLA referencing style, the APA format briefly covers the advancements pertaining the psychological research.
 Particularly, it is said that the standard referencing style originated during the dispute shared between Edward Titchener, head of Cornell University’s psychology laboratory and James Cattel, editor of Science, Scientific Monthly and Psychological Review who were both, concerned about the orthographical revisions and the limited effects.
 To begin with, Cattel emphasized the need to produce research and publish them.
 On the other hand, Titchener thought that the editorial requirements and standards were not complementing the research findings and its presentation.
 The need of having a uniformed, standard referencing style to publish psychological findings was prominent during this argument.
 In turn, psychologists focused on publishing research but at the same time were finding it difficult to keep up with the APA format which was not clear with respect to its guidelines.
 Initially, it became important to have a standard where it was easy to see the publications and tracking the research as well.

 Looking into the historical situations that embody the growth and conception of APA standards, it is obvious that the efficiency is more than cognitivism, behaviorism or such in the case, any psychological theory which promotes and introduces the forms and styles of unification.
-And with APA format, there has been an increase in the amount of research which is produced by scholars all over the world, because through these crafted standards and tools, research has become a lot easier and composed than before.
+And with APA format, not like with Harvard referencing style, there has been an increase in the amount of research which is produced by scholars all over the world, because through these crafted standards and tools, research has become a lot easier and composed than before.

 Development of APA Format